-Vancouver’s Pacific Centre
+Pacific Centre Mall

 Pacific Centre stretches on a couple of levels all the way along Granville Street from West Pender to Robson.
 If you’re looking for an indoor place to shop in the heart of the city, and you’re looking for designer brands, then Pacific Centre is a great place to go.